carbon-language/carbon-lang/docs/design/classes.md

 -   `private.external` gives the member external linkage, allowing it to be used in inline methods and templates.

-Normally `private` will give the member internal linkage unless it needs to be external because it is used in an inline method or template.
+`private` will give the member internal linkage unless it needs to be external because it is used in an inline method or template.

 **Future work:** We will add support for `protected` access when inheritance is added to this design.
 We will also define a convenient way for tests that belong